KittyMcDonagh/Third-Milestone-Project/README.md

 1. Display recipes entered by users from 5 countries around the world (America, Australia, Britain, Ireland, New Zealand)
 2. Recipes are divided into the following categories - Baking, Starter, Dinner, Dessert
+3. Display the recipe list in country / category order
-3. Allow users to browse the site and filter by category and country
+4. Allow users to browse the site and filter by category and country
-4. Allow users to add, edit, and delete their own recipes
+5. Allow users to add, edit, and delete their own recipes
-5. Allow users to link quickly to the website's social media accounts
+6. Allow users to link quickly to the website's social media accounts

 ### **2.2.2 Future Enhancements**